- Instructions for Form 8955-SSA - Introductory Material

 Complete all applicable lines on the form unless otherwise specified.

-All information should be printed in the specific fields provided on the form.
+Print all information necessary in the specific fields provided on the form.

 Do not mark on or near any barcode.